JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 In the example with the wall with the rocks and trees behind it, we could see that last frame the wall clusters contributed pixels to the final image, but none of the rock or tree clusters did.
 Therefore in the first pass, we would draw only the wall, and then build a depth pyramid from the resulting depth.
 In the second pass, we would test the remaining clusters (all the trees and rocks) against the depth pyramid, and see that they would still be occluded by the wall, and therefore we can skip drawing them.
 If there were some new rocks that came into view as we peeked around the corner, they'd be drawn here.
 The second pass functions as a cleanup pass, for rendering the objects that we missed in the first pass.

-Done correctly, two pass occlusion culling reduces the average amount of clusters we draw in a frame, saving rendering time without any visible artifacts.
+Done correctly, two pass occlusion culling reduces the amount of clusters we draw in an average frame, saving rendering time without any visible artifacts.

 ### Initial Cluster Processing